Skip to main content

 What if health or social care staff don’t want to assist others to end their life?

+The Bill stipulates that no person is obliged to participate in assisting another person to end their life.
+Specifically, it states that a doctor is not under any duty to assume the role of either a coordinating or independent doctor.
 Additionally, health or social care professionals are not mandated to provide consultation to colleagues who may have doubts about whether an individual is terminally ill or has capacity.
-However, while a clinician can decline to conduct a preliminary discussion with an individual about assisted dying, there is a requirement for that clinician to signpost the individual to the relevant information.
+However, while a clinician can decline to conduct a preliminary discussion with an individual about assisted dying, there is a requirement for that clinician to signpost the individual to where they can obtain information and have the preliminary discussion.

 RCPsych has highlighted that assessing a person’s mental capacity can be a complex process, particularly for people with physical and mental illnesses.
 It has argued that neither the MCA nor the Assisted Dying Bill provides a framework for assessing a person’s capacity to decide to take their own life.
 Further, RCPsych considers it’s not clear what a psychiatrist’s role on the Assisted Dying Review Panel would be, and doesn’t believe there are enough consultant psychiatrists to carry out the requirements of the Bill.

-Other organisations have raised concerns about the potential for discrimination against disabled people, the risk of normalising assisted dying as a response to suffering, and the possibility that resource constraints in the NHS could lead to subtle pressure on patients to choose assisted dying over more costly care options.
+The RCP is concerned that assisted dying services might divert resources away from other end of life care services, which it says must be available to all patients.
+Other organisations have raised concerns about the potential for discrimination against disabled people and the possibility that resource constraints in the NHS could lead to subtle pressure on patients to choose assisted dying over more costly care options.

 What impact is the Assisted Dying Bill likely to have on health and social care?